-and other natural Japanese Fibres
+and other natural fibres in Japan

 The first collection of natural fibre fabrics from Japan to be shown outside of Japan, focusing primarily on Kudzu (commonly known as Japanese Arrowroot).